Golden Jubilee of Joining of 72-76 Batch of REC in ABAD WISPERING PALMS KUMARAKAM ON 27 ,28 ,29 January 2023.

 Earlier, it was this same Thomachen and another classmate, Georgekutty (whom we all call Achayan), who had organized the silver jubilee celebrations splendidly.
 Twenty-five years have passed since then.
 Most of us are now 68 years old.
 I raised my doubts about whether such a grand celebration could be pulled off at this age.

-Manu" (he calls me Manu), "If Achayan and I stand together, it will
+Thomachen said, "Hey Manu" (he calls me Manu), "If Achayan and I stand together, it will happen.
+All we need is your cooperation."

 "Thomacha," I said, "This is a costly affair.
 Large amounts of